According to InsideView:

 Any proprietary information they should not release or discuss?

 I used to publish contents for a company that’s publicly traded.
-Truth be told, although I was given the full rein of online marketing, it was stressful.
+Truth be told, although I was given the full rein in online marketing, it was stressful.

 - Tone of Voice